 Advanced Placement Testing Information – Alternate test dates are subject to College Board regulations and may be subject to additional fees.
 All alternate tests must be approved by the school’s AP Coordinator, Ms. Nisson.
 To learn more about AP Testing visit The American College Board.

 AP Credit Transfer Guides – Are you wondering how your AP credit will transfer and be accepted at colleges locally or around the country?
 Use the following transfer guide to see how your AP credit is helping to accelerate your college studies.

 The Utah Aspire Plus is a hybrid of the ACT Aspire and Utah Core test items.
 This is a computer delivered, fixed-form high school assessment for students in grades 9 and 10.
 The test will include subtests for Reading, English, Math, and Science.
 The tests will provide students a predictive score for the ACT, which is taken by all Utah 11th grade students and is the most commonly submitted college readiness assessment for local universities.

-Itineris Sophomores will take the Utah Aspire Plus on Tuesday, April 19 and Wednesday, April 20.
+Itineris sophomores will take the Utah Aspire Plus on Tuesday, April 18 and Wednesday, April 19.